BAJAJ BROKING

 • A demat account is used to hold securities that you buy in electronic form whereas, the trading account helps to place orders in share market

-• Demat Account is provided by Depository Participant registered with the Depository.
+• Demat Account is provided by a Depository Participant registered with the Depository.
 Trading Account is provided by a Stockbroker registered with the Exchange.
 Both are regulated by SEBI.

 • Demat Account has a unique 16-digit Demat Number which is used to identify the Demat Account holder.
-On the other hand, trading account will have a unique trading number, which will be used to trade in the share market.
+On the other hand, a trading account will have a unique trading number, which will be used to trade in the share market.

 • The key role of a Demat Account is to store the investor’s shares whereas, the key role of Trading Account is to allow trading transactions